 Parcel Numbers and Legal Descriptions

 Each parcel has a 10-digit Property Account Number (PAN), such as 0123456789.
 This ID remains constant even if the owner changes.
 It appears on tax bills, deeds, and online records.
 Searching by PAN yields the most accurate results.
+Legal descriptions define boundaries using lot/block references or metes and bounds.
+Example: “Lot 5, Block C, Oakridge Addition, Denton County.”
+This text ensures no confusion between adjacent parcels.
+GIS maps display these details visually for easier interpretation.

 Taxable Value Used for Tax Calculation

 Taxable value equals assessed value minus any exemptions.
 For instance, a $400,000 home with a $25,000 homestead exemption has a taxable value of $375,000.
-This number is multiplied by the combined tax rate from all overlapping jurisdictions—school district, city, county, etc.
+This number is multiplied by the combined tax rate from all overlapping jurisdictions—school district, city, county, etc. If the total rate is $2.50 per $100, the tax bill is $9,375.
+This calculation appears on the annual statement mailed each October.
+Payments are due by January 31 to avoid penalties.

 Notes on Data Availability and Accuracy